jianshuyao/Pandas-Connect/README.md

 For some time now, we have a burning desire within us to help students get reliable career information for their career planning.

-We brainstormed about the critical information to include, and perfected the idea following feedback from our fellow NUS peers.
+We brainstormed about the essential information to include, and perfected the website following feedback from our fellow NUS peers.

 With that, we present to you, a professional career advisory platform - Pandas Connect.
 All information found on Pandas Connect are specially handpicked and optimised for you.

-Share our vision in connect students to a brighter future through Pandas Connect.
+Share our vision in connect students to a bright future through Pandas Connect.

 Let us know what you think and what we can improve below!